pypyr/pypyr/README.rst

 This is handy if you need to prepare certain keys in context where a next step might need a specific key.
 If you already have the value in context, you can create a new key (or update existing key) with that value.

+*contextset* and *contextsetf* overwrite existing keys.
+If you want to merge new values into an existing destination hierarchy, use `pypyr.steps.contextmerge`_ instead.

 So let's say you already have `context['currentKey'] = 'eggs'`.
 If you run newKey: currentKey, you'll end up with `context['newKey'] == 'eggs'`